-- Instructors may go to this link ( https://ata.wistia.com/projects/dyxwvzvvgg ) for judging videos to facilitate training of their students. - Attending the black belt meeting the morning of a tournament WILL NOT fulfill the judging clinic attendance requirement for certification or recertification. - No black belt or Senior Rank should ask or imply that a RTTL should certify or recertify a judge for any level without that person attending a seminar and taking the test regardless of rank or experience. - Any student, regardless of rank, who, with their instructor's permission, desires to attend a regional judging certification clinic for practical application of rules is permitted to participate. - All levels of certification must attend a clinic to renew their judging chevrons. - Current Level 3 chevrons are required for all persons requesting to test for 4th degree and above.
+- Attending the black belt meeting the morning of a tournament WILL NOT fulfill the judging clinic attendance requirement for certification or recertification. - No black belt or Senior Rank should ask or imply that a RTTL should certify or recertify a judge for any level without that person attending a seminar and taking the test regardless of rank or experience. - Any student, regardless of rank, who, with their instructor's permission, desires to attend a regional judging certification clinic for practical application of rules is permitted to participate. - All levels of certification must attend a clinic to renew their judging chevrons. - Current Level 3 chevrons are required for all persons requesting to test for 4th degree and above.